vivekscwt/CEchoes/blog/wp-content/plugins/wp-rest-api-authentication/README.txt

 * Supports Basic Authentication with username and password along with base64 encoding of the API token to have a secure api.
 * JWT Token-based Authentication.
 * Authentication for all the Standard WordPress REST API endpoints like WordPress Login, WordPress Register, etc...
 * Allow or Deny public access to your WordPress standard REST APIs as per your requirement.
+Disable REST APIs as needed.
 * Token endpoint to retrieve user-specific JWT (JSON Web tokens).
 * Restrict non-logged-in users to access REST API endpoints.
-* Postman Samples for each Authentication method to test the APIs access with the Postman application
+* Postman Samples for each Authentication method to test API access with the Postman application

 PREMIUM PLANS

 * Authentication (Protection) for all WordPress REST API endpoints including standard WP REST APIs and custom/third-party plugin REST API endpoints.
 * Supports Basic Authentication (both WP User credentials and Client credentials), JWT Token Authentication, API Key Authentication, OAuth 2.0 Authentication, and Third-Party OAuth 2.0/OIDC Provider's Token Authentication methods.
-* HMAC encryption & User-specific Client credentials with Basic authentication.
+* HMAC encryption and user-specific Client credentials with Basic authentication.
 * Token endpoint to retrieve user-specific JWT (JSON Web tokens).
 * Allow or Deny public access to all the WordPress standard REST APIs as well as custom/third-party plugin REST API endpoints as per requirement.
 * Universal (Global) API key as well as User-specific API key for authentication.